krisnova/terraformctl/README.md

-# kubernetes-terraform-controller
+# Kubernetes Terraform Controller

-Manage and mutate Kubernetes infrastructure with cloud native software built on Terraform!
+Manage and mutate Kubernetes infrastructure in Azure with cloud native software built on Terraform!